bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2022-03-01-lightning-panel.md

 ---
-title: Lightning Network Panel
+title: The Lightning Network in 2022
 transcript_by: Michael Folkson
-categories: ['meetup']
-tags: ['lightning']
+tags:
+  - lightning
 date: 2022-03-01
-speakers: ['Christian Decker', 'Bastien Teinturier', 'Oliver Gugger', 'Michael Folkson']
+speakers:
+  - Christian Decker
+  - Bastien Teinturier
+  - Oliver Gugger
+  - Michael Folkson
 media: https://www.youtube.com/watch?v=fqhioVxqmig
 ---

-Topic: The Lightning Network in 2022

-Location: London Bitcoin Devs

-# Introductions
+## Introductions

 Ali Taylor-Cipolla (ATC): Ali coming in from Coinbase Recruiting.
 I’d like to introduce to my friend Tiago who is on the Europe side.